 Leading up to its final season, the whole world wanted to be a part of the biggest show on television.
 But in Game of Thrones, there are no easy paths to the throne.
 So we asked the world one question, “How far would you go #ForTheThrone?”

-The result upended the entertainment category by gambling the success of the entire campaign on the devotion of fans.
-We turned a tune-in campaign into an open-source brief that changed the currency of licensing deals from dollars to devotion.
-While other brands continue to lower the bar for consumer engagement, we raised it to to a level that expected as much from our fans as they expect of the show.
+The result turned a tune-in campaign into an open-source brief, one that changed the currency of licensing deals from dollars to devotion.
+While typically brands continue to lower the bar for consumer engagement, we raised it to to a level that expected as much from our fans as they expect of the show.

 Would you kill your hero #ForTheThrone?